suzhenye/k8s-from-scratch/README.md

 - Once bringup is complete, scaling out should require a minimum of effort - at most 10 minutes of manual labor, automatable down to zero.
-- A later revision of this doc will concern itself with bringing up a _secure_ cluster, by securing cross-machine communication.
-However, credential and PKI initialization is a bit much right now, so we're going to first nail down the basic bringup procedure, then come back and lace security into it.
 - In this version, we assume that an external actor is providing a network with internet access and DHCP services that can be configured with static leases.
 A $50 wifi router for